 Try to use HIPAA compliant data storage for your medical records systems software.
 We use AWS for HIPAA or TrueVault to guarantee trustworthiness and reliability.
-Such a system constantly and automatically monitors and updates their security measures and prevents data loss in case of technical issues.
-As a rule, data is backed up and updated in a separate server to be restored quickly in case of emergency.
+Such a system constantly and automatically monitors and updates its security measures and prevents data loss in case of technical issues.
+As a rule, data is backed up and updated in a separate server to be restored quickly in case of an emergency.

 b) User access control

-Only authorized and authenticated users should give access to the sensitive patient data.
-User verification by ID, username and password, PIN code or biometric authentication is a must-have.
+Only authorized and authenticated users should give access to sensitive patient data.
+User verification by ID, username and password, PIN code, or biometric authentication is a must-have.
 Also, include automatic logoffs into requirements for your system.
 In case when a user leaves a workplace without switching off the system, the session will be terminated after a predefined period of time without interaction.

 c) Automatic system audit